-‘Dying To Be Famous’ is the title of my outrageous, scandalous and controversial novel about the darker side of celebrity:
+‘I Really Really Want It’ is the title of my outrageous, scandalous and controversial thriller about the darker side of celebrity:

 Fame.
 Glamour.
 Lies.
 Scandal.
 Drugs.
 Sex.
 MURDER.
 Celebrities have secrets to die for.
 Read the most controversial novel ever written about celebrity now!